 By Deborah Goonan, Independent American Communities

-It’s common knowledge that, following the worst real estate market in recent history, housing prices have rebounded in many fast-growing markets in the U.S. The result is that housing has become less affordable, whether you’re looking to buy or rent your next home.
+More than a decade after the worst real estate market in recent history, housing prices have rebounded in many fast-growing markets in the U.S. The result is that, whether you’re looking to buy or rent your next home, housing has become much less affordable.

 The majority of association-governed communities — homeowners’, condominium, and cooperative associations — face rising costs of ownership due to one or more of the following factors: